GID0317/AnimeTextures/README.md

-# GenshinTextures
+# Textures
-All Genshin Impact textures extracted from game such as map and characters textures, items icons, ui and other stuff.
+All Anime textures extracted from game such as map and characters textures, items icons, ui and other stuff.

 Have fun with it :)